Songs of the Sea & Sea

 a vocalist, Richard also plays the guitar, tin whistle and fiddle.

-Rich and Peter have recorded three albums of sea songs
+Richard has recorded three albums of sea songs together

 third album, "With Shipmates All Around" may be available if